 “Asahi Songwon has been enjoying good growth & healthy profit margins till FY2012.
-In FY2013 they shut one of units for debottlenecking for about 2 months, in FY14 it raised debt and did capex on water treatment plant and oil prices also kept on increasing during these periods.
-Combined impact of these had weighed on its profit margins.
+In FY2013 they shut one of the units for debottlenecking for about 2 months, in FY14 it raised debt and did capex on water treatment plant and oil prices also kept on increasing during these periods.
+The combined impact of these had weighed on its profit margins.
 Now the company has undergone demerger as well.

 I expect the net profit margins to improve.
 However, if at all it might happen, then when it would happen is anybody’s guess.
 Management is good and I believe, they would also be having the concerns you have shared in their mind.
 Let’s see what they do and how they perform.”

-4 & 5: Amount of disclosures expected is subjective interpretation.
+4 & 5: Amount of disclosures expected is a subjective interpretation.
 One may feel something is lacking and declare it poor.
-Other may like certain things compare it with other companies’ disclosures and have different view.
-However, SME companies are always on learning path and disclosures improve as they grow.
+Other may like certain things compare it with other companies’ disclosures and have a different view.
+However, SME companies are always on a learning path and disclosures improve as they grow.
 Whether the same would happen in this case, only time will tell.

 Also Read: Understanding Annual Report of a Company

 You may read my views about Control Print Ltd in the following article:

 Thank you for all your wonderful posts.
 I came across them while going through the investments made by Prof. Sanjay Bakshi.

 I want to understand the reason behind your buying Asahi Songwon Colors Ltd in spite of poor Return on Capital Employed over the years.